itsskofficial/capmatch-assignment/README.md

 ## 🔮 Future Improvements

-*   **Add More Market Cards:** The architecture is extensible.
-New cards (Job Growth, Supply Pipeline) could be added by creating new services on the backend and corresponding components on the frontend.
-*   **Expanded Test Coverage:** Implement more comprehensive unit and integration tests for both the frontend and backend to ensure long-term stability.
+*   **📈 Add County/MSA Benchmark Data:** Enhance the population trend chart by directly overlaying the county or MSA trend line.
+This provides immediate visual context for whether the specific location is outperforming or underperforming the broader market.

+*   **⚡️ Integrate Hyper-Current Data:** Augment the foundational Census data by integrating with paid data providers (e.g., Esri, Placer.ai) to access more timely metrics like quarterly population estimates and real-time foot traffic data, reducing the lag of public sources.

+*   **✨ Add More Market Cards:** The architecture is extensible and ready for new data verticals.
+Key additions would include **Job Growth** (from the Bureau of Labor Statistics), **Supply Pipeline** (new construction), and **Rent/Sales Comparables** (from commercial providers).

+*   **🤖 AI-Powered Insights & Summaries:** Integrate a Large Language Model (LLM) to automatically generate natural language summaries of the market card (e.g., "This tract shows strong growth driven by an affluent, highly-educated population...") and to flag potential risks or opportunities based on the data.

+*   **🧪 Comprehensive Test Coverage:** Implement a full suite of tests to ensure long-term stability, including backend `pytest` unit/integration tests for services and API endpoints, and frontend end-to-end tests (with Cypress or Playwright) for critical user flows.

-*   **User-Saved Lists:** Allow authenticated users to save, name, and manage lists of addresses for future analysis.
+*   **💾 User-Saved Lists & Projects:** Allow authenticated users to save, name, and manage lists of addresses (e.g., "Downtown Portfolio," "Q3 Acquisition Targets").
+This transforms the tool from a single-session utility into a persistent workspace.

-* **Scalability:** Migrate to Kubernetes for container orchestration, automated scaling, and zero-downtime deployments.
-This would enable rolling updates, better resource management, and seamless integration with cloud services (e.g., managed PostgreSQL, secrets management).
-Alternatively, platforms like AWS ECS or Google Cloud Run could be used for simplified container hosting and scaling.
+*   **☁️ Cloud-Native Scalability:** Migrate the deployment from a single VM to a container orchestration platform like **Kubernetes** or a managed service like **AWS ECS / Google Cloud Run**.
+This enables automated scaling, zero-downtime rolling deployments, and better resource management.

+*   **⏱️ Intelligent Caching with TTL:** Implement a Time-To-Live (TTL) policy on the PostgreSQL cache.
+This would automatically expire and refresh cached data after a set period (e.g., 30-90 days), ensuring data stays reasonably current without manual intervention.

+*   **📱 Full Responsiveness & Polished UI:** Thoroughly test and refine the UI for a seamless experience on tablet and mobile devices.
+Conduct a detailed review of the **dark mode** theme to ensure optimal color contrast and readability for all data visualizations.

+*   **💡 Improved Code Quality & Maintainability:** Add comprehensive **code comments** and docstrings throughout the backend services and frontend hooks to improve long-term maintainability and ease onboarding for new developers.